 Brazil nuts will also provide plenty of vitamin E and magnesium.
 One study found that 20-50 grams of Brazil nuts lowered inflammation substantially, and quickly.

 Brazil nuts are also packed with l-arginine, which is used to make nitric oxide, which itself is important for wound healing and thus old acne healing.
 A single isolated mineral will work, but Brazil nuts provide extra benefits.

-One product that ticks all the boxes is this one pound bag of Food To Live Organic Brazil Nuts.
+One product that ticks all the boxes is this two pound bag of Anna and Sarah Raw Brazil Nuts.
 They’re raw, which means that they retain all the nutrients.
 Additionally, many foreign sourced nuts are contaminated with inflammatory moulds called mycotoxins – Brazil nuts are especially vulnerable.
 While it’s not guaranteed, superior production techniques mean that organic products are far more likely to be nice and fresh.
 This bulk pack is also fairly cheap – eat one of these every day and you’ll still hit the RDA, and the packet will last for months.

 One strategy I don’t recommend for acne, however, is huge doses of selenium.
 Unlike vitamin C or vitamin E, which are terrific for acne in massive doses, selenium won’t provide any extra acne benefits past 300mcg per day.
 Megadosing vitamin E is a great strategy for obtaining extra acne antioxidants but there’s a limit to how much glutathione your body will ever synthesise.

 Secondly, selenium is easy to overdose on.
 Certain woodland plants actually use selenium as a poison against predators.
 Farmers in the central USA take special care to keep their livestock away from astragulus bisulcatus, a selenium packed plant that’s notorious for making sheep sick.